 Prices are 240NT for a round trip ticket and 120NT for a one way ticket.
 Tickets can be purchased 4 days in advance before departure or 5 days in advance by phone.(including day of travel)

-Getting to Fenqihu is quite easy and can be done by car or scooter.
+Getting to Fenqihu is quite easy by car or scooter.

 - Take National Highway 3 and get off at the Zhong Pu Exit for Route 18 (blue sign).